iccir919/100-days-of-code/log.md

 **Today's Progress**: Read all of Chapter 7 of Eloquent JavaScript.
 Worked on my Ecosystem project from The Nature of Code.

 **Thoughts:** Today was not a very productive day.
 After hanging out with my little brother last night, I was very lethargic during all of today.
 I was inspired that Shiffman liked another tweet of mine.
 I worked on my Ecoystem project for The Nature of Code.
-I practiced creating classes, one general Creature class and a class for each type, and used inheritance to share methods from the master Creature calss among the diffent types.
+I practiced creating classes, one general Creature class and a class for different creature type.
+I used inheritance to share methods from the master Creature among all of the diffent creature types.
 I read through Chapter 7 of Eloquent JavaScript, which focused on a project instead of a concept.
-Nevertheless, I still learned a lot, specifically about building an automaton, a little program that performs a task in a virtual world.
+I learned a lot, specifically about building an automation, a little program that performs a task in a virtual world.
 Later today, I mistakenly opened up a pull request on the noc-examples-p5.js repository and I am annoyed because pull requests cannot be deleted from Github.

 **Links to work:**